Nettlesworth Primary School

 Discover where in the world you’ll find the deadliest beasts.
 Perhaps the Vespa Mandarina Japonica is the one that you fear?
 Why not become a beast creator?
 Selectively breed a killer predator that saves the world from the super strong aphid.
 You’ll be a hero.
 ‘There was an old lady who swallowed a fly.
 I don’t know why she swallowed a fly.
 Perhaps she’ll die?’

-As well as our topic, the children will develop their dance in PE ready for our Gala Theatre performance, as well as enhancing our Literacy and Numeracy skills.
-Our children are excited to continue their preparations for the upcoming SATs, extra-curricular clubs are on Tuesday and Wednesdays.
+As well as our topic, the children will develop their fitness in PE with Leanne Kemp, as well as enhancing our Literacy and Numeracy skills.
+Our children are excited to continue their preparations for the upcoming SATs, extra-curricular clubs are on Tuesday and Thursdays.
 All children in Class 5 are encouraged to join in the fun on these After-School Clubs.

 Homework will be issued weekly.
 Spellings will be issued on Wednesday and returned ready for a test on Mondays.
 Either Literacy, Numeracy or Science will be issued on Mondays, to be returned on Fridays.
 To continue all our hard work to develop our Remote Learning, we are encouraging our children to access their homework via DB Primary and upload their homework onto the MY WORK section by the Friday deadline – paper copies will still be distributed if necessary.
 We are trying to encourage our children to read daily, asking parents / carers to give a brief comment in their reading diary.
 Please ensure that your child returns their reading book to school daily.